blackberry/NDK-Samples/Geolocation/readme.txt

 ========================================================================
 Sample Description:

- The Geolocation is an application that demonstrates how to retrieve geolocation specific information, such as the latitude, longitude, altitude, and bearing of the tablet.
+ The Geolocation sample is an application that demonstrates how to retrieve geolocation specific information, such as the latitude, longitude, altitude, and bearing of the tablet.

  When you run the application, geolocation data is displayed in a dialog.